Angelokastro (Corfu): Ottoman sieges

 In undefended parts of the island, people where killed or taken away as slaves by the army of the Sultan.

 Even at the Old Fortress in the City of Corfu, the weaker segments of the civilian population, women, children and the elderly, called the inutili (useless) by the Venetians, were not allowed to enter the fort and were forced to remain outside its walls.
 The Ottomans killed many among them or enslaved them.
 The rejection of the people at the gates, and its consequences, angered the Corfiots who lost faith in Venice's defensive measures.
 When the Ottomans attacked Angelokastro, 3,000 villagers had retreated inside the safety of the walls of the castle.
 The invading army was repulsed four times by the Corfiote garrison and was unable to breach the defences of the castle.

 In the account of the Ottoman invasion contained in the History of Paolo Giovio published in 1555, the author mentions Angelokastro, out of all the other castles of Corfu, and praises the bravery of its defenders.
 As it was retreating from Corfu, the Ottoman army devastated the undefended areas of both Corfu city and the island.
 In total about 20,000 people who were unable to find shelter in either castle were either killed or taken away as slaves.

 In August 1571, the Ottomans made another of many attempts at conquering Corfu.
 Having seized Parga and Mourtos from the Greek mainland side they attacked the Paxi islands, landing a force there.
-Subsequently they landed on Corfu's southeast shore and established a large beachhead all the way from the southern tip of the island at Lefkimi to Ipsos in Corfu's midsection of the eastern part of the island.
+Subsequently they landed on Corfu's southeast shore and established a large beachhead all the way from the southern tip of the island at Lefkimmi to Ipsos in Corfu's midsection of the eastern part of the island.
 These areas were thoroughly pillaged and burnt as in past encounters.

 An Ottoman force, on its way to the city, first occupied and destroyed the village of Potamos.
 Although the Corfu city castle stood firm, the rest of Corfu was destroyed and the general population outside the castles was defenceless and suffered heavy casualties, while homes, churches and public buildings were burned in the city suburbs.